 The true cost of limited payouts

 When an injury or illness strikes, there's no telling how severe it will be.
-Your pet may be lucky and not require medical attention, or your pet
+Your pet may be lucky and not require medical attention, or your pet may be unlucky.

 And if something bad does happen to your pet, what then?